• Home

 22. Enjoy the snorkelling trails

 There are beautiful fringing reefs surrounding Magnetic Island, seeing as it’s in the Great Barrier Reef Marine Park.
 Check out the Nelly Bay snorkel trail or the trail in Geoffrey Bay.
-You can also pick up a snorkelling trail map at Fish N Fuel, as well as snorkelling equipment.
+You can also pick up a snorkelling trail map at the service station, as well as snorkelling equipment.

 23. Do the Butterfly Walk